 18 Sproul Hall, #1960

 Please do not send scholarship checks directly to FPF.

 Scholarship Connection: UC Berkeley's clearinghouse for information on scholarships that are funded by sources outside of the University.
 Scholarship Connection is run by the Office of Undergraduate Research and Prestigious Scholarships (OUR).
 It receives hundreds of scholarship notices each year.

-Under California law and the University of California policy, the Cal Vet tuition exemption applies only to certain charges assessed to you in state-supported programs.
-Because FPF is not subsidized by the state, the Cal Vet tuition exemption cannot be applied to the FPF program fee or tuition for an FPF student in the fall semester.
-Questions?
-Contact firstname.lastname@example.org.
+Under California law and the University of California policy, the Cal Vet College Fee Waiver applies only to mandatory system-wide tuition and fees for state-supported programs.
+Because FPF is not subsidized by the state, the Cal Vet Fee Waiver cannot be used for FPF tuition and fees.

 If you qualify for financial aid through FAFSA, once you register for FPF, you will need to adjust your financial aid package to reflect the additional FPF fee.

 - Log in to CalCentral and click on “My Finances.”

 - In the Financial Aid & Scholarships section on the left, you can click the “Update” link next to the Housing section and choose “FPF-Campus” to show your financial aid package if you choose to enroll in FPF and live on campus.